 LiDAR data and its derived products are an emerging and exciting technology that is making its way into the inner workings of planning and GIS analysis worldwide.
 Project partners recognized that a training program would be an important contribution to the overall success of data users.

 Coordinated educational initiatives supported by the MN GIS/LIS Consortium, University of Minnesota, Minnesota Department of Natural Resources, Minnesota Department of Agriculture, Minnesota Board of Soil and Water Resources, and Minnesota LiDAR Research and Education Subcommittee developed several training courses that have been presented at a variety of locations across the state.
-The course materials and additional educational materials are available online.
 As a result, users of LiDAR information and derived products have quickly become successful practitioners of the technology to meet their own business needs.

 The Minnesota Digital Elevation project is a large and complex project with many different people and agencies involved.
 If any cooperators were missed on this page please let us know.